My Ceremony Delivery

 Dressed to the nines or dressed down, your skin is going to get a pounding especially on a sunny day at the beach.
 Unless you are wearing a brimmed hat keep the sunscreen handy.

-This Byron Bay Wedding Celebrant has seen many a nose turn a beautiful shade of red just waiting for the bride to rock up.
+This Byron Bay Celebrant Blog has seen many a nose turn a beautiful shade of red just waiting for the bride to rock up.
 So good idea to tell your guests to pack a brolly.
 Outdoor weddings, especially beach weddings can be so windy, especially when the afternoon sea breeze takes hold.
 Sounds like the too hard basket but with a little homework (e.g. weatherzone.com.au) you can at least find out the forecast.
 Sadly the wind can turn a fab hairdo into road kill.

 Notice Of Your Intended Marriage